AdamSobieski/Foundation/README.md

 * Cardona, Miguel A., Roberto J. Rodríguez, and Kristina Ishmael.
 "Artificial Intelligence and the Future of Teaching and Learning: Insights and Recommendations."
 (2023). [[PDF](https://tech.ed.gov/files/2023/05/ai-future-of-teaching-and-learning-report.pdf)]

+  > "AI models are historically better at closed tasks like solving a math problem or logical tasks like playing a game.
+In terms of life-wide and lifelong opportunities, we value learning how to succeed at open-ended and creative tasks that require extended engagement from the learner, and these are often not purely mathematical or logical.
+We want students to learn to invent and create innovative approaches.
+We want AI models that enable progress on open, creative tasks."

 ## Build Requirements

 This project utilizes [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
 To build, you will also need [Python](https://www.python.org/downloads/) (>= 3.11) installed and to configure the relevant projects in the solution to reference your installation's include and libraries directories.